-Allegations of fraud can be forwarded directly to the Chief Executive Officer or with the Manager Governance Risk, and Performance facilitating the initial assessment and coordination of the overall process.
+Allegations of fraud can be forwarded directly to the Chief Executive Officer with the Corporate Governance Coordinator facilitating the initial assessment and coordination of the overall process.

 Council recognises that the success and credibility of this Policy will largely depend upon how effectively it is communicated throughout the organisation and beyond.
 Council will, therefore, from time to time take proactive steps towards ensuring that the wider community is aware of Council's zero-tolerance stance towards Fraud and Corruption and conduct in-house training annually.